Arts and crafts of Himachal Pradesh: Weaving

 The extreme winters of Himachal necessitated wool weaving.
 Nearly every household in Himachal owns a pit-loom .Wool is considered as pure and is used as a ritual cloth.
 The well known woven object is the shawl, ranging from fine pashmina to the coarse desar.
 Kullu is famous for its shawls with striking patterns and vibrant colors.

 Himachali caps are of typical styles and they differ region to region.
 In Kinnaur, shawls, saris and trousers are woven in wool.
 The shawls woven in Rampur, known as Rampur chaddar, are known for their soft texture and durability.
 In Chamba district, weaving assumes a chequered pattern.
 Besides shawls, carpets and blankets are also a vital part of the Himachali lifestyle.

+Embroidery

+Chamba is well known for being the birthplace of Chamba Rumal, a form of hand embroidery used to decorate square pieces of fabric.
+Traditionally the cloth was a handkerchief, that were then used to cover gifts, or be used during festivals.
+In October 2008 Chamba Rumal was recognised by UNESCO as a world heritage art.